It took me three weeks to find my rental home in Copenhagen, Denmark. In this article, I shared my experiences and tips to find accommodation.

 If you know someone in Denmark, you can ask Danish friends or someone who lives in Copenhagen to help you to find a place, or at least to check whether it is a real deal.
 If you know someone in Copenhagen, it would be much easier.

-You can also try to get in contact with Danes through scout groups, sports associations, clubs (ex: Rotary or Lions), and the expats’ associations.
+You can also try to contact Danes through scout groups, sports associations, clubs (ex: Rotary or Lions), and the expats’ associations.

 Primary concern: How to stand out from hundreds of applications

 Most people I met told me they have sent at least 50 emails to the landlords but still no reply.
 Yes, it’s true.

 Many people are looking for an apartment in Copenhagen at the same time, so the landlord surely receives tons of messages and emails.